AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: DESI galaxies

 where $\sigma[\cdot]$ defines the error on our parameter of interest.
 Thus, the inverse of the Fisher information lets us infer the maximum information that we can obtain about each of our theory parameters, given some observed data.
 We note that $\sigma [\theta_\alpha] = F_{\alpha \alpha}^{-1/2}$ yields the non-marginalized error on the parameter $\theta_\alpha$.

-In this work, we are interested in the halo and galaxy power spectrum.
+In this work, we are interested in the halo and galaxy power spectrum, \BH{which we calculate using the \texttt{abacusutils} package \citep{2023OJAp....6E..38H}}.
 Assuming that their likelihoods are Gaussian distributed, which works particularly well for the power spectrum on the large scales we are interested in\footnote{We also note that to get an estimate of the information content, this approximation is good enough.}, we can express the log-likelihood as:

 where $i$ and $j$ sum over all measurement bins, $P$ denotes the theory power spectrum, $\bar{P}$ is the observed power spectrum, and $\mathcal{C}$ is the covariance matrix.

 Assuming that the covariance matrix is independent of the parameters, $\theta_\alpha$, we can further simplify the Fisher matrix expression as: